localidata/ckanext-rating/README.rst

 Requirements
 ------------

-This extension works with CKAN version 2.5 or later.
+This extension works with CKAN version 2.8.5

 ------------